AMAMazing/GeminiCopyButton/README.md

-# AI Studio Copy Button
+# Gemini (& AI Studio) Copy Button

-This browser extension enhances the user experience on Google AI Studio by moving the "Copy" button next to the "Like" and "Dislike" buttons and setting a static placeholder for the input field.
+This browser extension enhances the user experience on Gemini & Google AI Studio by moving the "Copy" button next to the "Like" and "Dislike" buttons and setting a static placeholder for the input field.

 ## Features

 -   **Moves the copy button:** Repositions the copy button for better accessibility.
 -   **Copies formatted content:** Preserves markdown formatting (headers, code blocks, lists, etc.) when copying.
 -   **Static Input Placeholder:** Sets a consistent "Type something" placeholder in the main input field, preventing distracting dynamic text.
--   **Easy to use:** Automatically works on the Google AI Studio website without any manual steps.
+-   **Easy to use:** Automatically works on the Google Gemini & AI Studio website without any manual steps.

 ## Installation